bhoomika-jp/bhoomika-jp/README.md

 -->

 ### Hey!
 I'm Bhoomika 👋
-#### I am currently a data engineer with over 6 months of experience in building and monitoring ETL pipelines in SAP Data Services (utilising dimensional modelling concepts), and creating and maintaining semantic models and reports in Power BI.
+#### I am currently a data engineer with over 1 year of experience in building and monitoring ETL pipelines in SAP Data Services (utilising dimensional modelling concepts), and creating and maintaining semantic models and reports in Power BI.
 I am passionate about machine learning and AI which was my focus while obtaining a Masters in Business Analytics from the University of Utah.
 For my capstone, my team developed a time-series forecasting model for Maverik which won first place in a case competition.

 #### I enjoy answering complex questions and solving problems using different kinds of data analysis techniques and machine learning.
 I especially enjoy building prediction models and aspire to be an ML Engineer.
 I am currently learning and working on building and deploying an AI app on a cloud platform.